Here are some personal favorites of reasonable beginner length and difficulty.

 "This piece of land is given over to native prairie, which consists of many different types of grass.
 The sun makes everything glow, and the gentle breeze makes all the grass sway cheerfully."

 TMBG-inspired parser puzzle game.
-A bit dark, incredibly funny, with puzzle solutions that require you to get into the absurdist spirit of the thing (but don't seem like unfair solutions).
+A bit dark, incredibly funny, with puzzle solutions that require you to get into the absurdist spirit of the thing (without being too unfair).

 "You can tell it's the usual test chamber by the anatomically correct ichthyosaur you managed to carve into the linoleum before they got the knife away from you.
 You miss that knife."